ModiaSim/Modia.jl/README.md

 The [Modia3D Tutorial](https://modiasim.github.io/Modia3D.jl/stable/tutorial/GettingStarted.html) provides an introduction to use 3D components in Modia.
 Modia is part of [ModiaSim](https://modiasim.github.io/docs/).

 [Modia](https://github.com/ModiaSim/Modia.jl) is an environment in form of a Julia package to model and simulate physical systems (electrical, mechanical, thermo-dynamical, etc.) described by differential and algebraic equations.
 A user defines a model on a high level with model components (like a mechanical body, an electrical resistance, or a pipe) that are physically connected together.
-A model component is constructed by **`expression = expression` equations** or by Julia structs/functions, such as the pre-defined Modia 3D-mechanical components.
+A model component is constructed by **`expression = expression` equations** or by Julia structs/functions, such as the pre-defined [Modia3D] (https://github.com/ModiaSim/Modia3D.jl) multibody components.
 The defined model is symbolically processed (for example, equations might be analytically differentiated) with algorithms from package [ModiaBase.jl](https://github.com/ModiaSim/ModiaBase.jl).
 From the transformed model a Julia function is generated that is used to simulate the model with integrators from [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).
-The basic type of the floating point variables is usually `Float64`, but can be set to any type `FloatType<:AbstractFloat` via `@instantiateModel(..., FloatType = xxx)`, for example it can be set to `Float32, DoubleFloat, Measurement{Float64}, StaticParticles{Float64,100}`.
+The basic type of the floating point variables is usually `Float64`, but can be set to any type `FloatType <: AbstractFloat` via `@instantiateModel(..., FloatType = xxx)`, for example it can be set to `Float32, DoubleFloat, Measurement{Float64}, StaticParticles{Float64,100}`.

 ## Installation